 To identify a self-contained camper simply look for this symbol in the image below.

-Travellers Autobarn provides the option to book a self-contained camper model for a one-off fee of $50.
+Travellers Autobarn provides the option to book a self-contained camper, ensure to book the right model and porta potti at a one-off fee of $50.
 It’s an investment well worth the price as you’ll almost certainly save more than that on campground hire — oh, and that $50 is a flat-rate so it doesn’t matter if you hire for 5 days, 20 days, or even 50 days.

 However no need to panic if you won’t book a self-contained campervan; there are plenty of other cheap options around like a DOC Campsites pass that allows you to stay for as little as $95/person for a total of 30 nights at any of their nature campsites…given that self-contained campervans are generally 15% to 30% more expensive than normal campervans it is definitely worth to consider to book a standard campervan and stay at any of the DOC Campsites – this will often be the more economical option.